-Maybe it was just some tree sap or something given off by the large pine in front of our window, I thought as I slide quietly back into bed.
-But I fell back to sleep uneasily and plunged straight into a bad dream.
-I awoke the next day breathless, with spotty recollections of the details, knowing only that it had been one of those dreams where I had been on the run, fleeing from something.
+Maybe it was just some strange tree sap or something given off by the large pine in front of our window, I thought as I slid quietly back into bed.
+I fell back to sleep uneasily and plunged straight into a bad dream.
+I awoke the next day breathless, with spotty recollections of the details of the nightmare, knowing only that it had been one of those dreams where I had been on the run, fleeing from something.

 After breakfast, we went back to the room and sat on the balcony.
 Even though it was around 10AM, the sky was still rather dark, making it feel more like early evening than mid-morning.
 Yesterday had been a perfectly cloudless day, and last night, low clouds and a cold(er) front had settled in.
 But they weren’t normal clouds.
 They hung low and dirty, the sun shining mustily behind.
 The sky was matte.

 We checked out the hotel later that morning.
 “How was your stay?”
 The concierge asked us pleasantly.
 “We hope you will join us again here soon.”
 He recommended that we visit a vantage point a short drive away at the peak of the mountain for panoramic views of the surrounding valleys before leaving.